23 January 2014

 Fishy

-Students have noted my cruel comments - or merely incredulity - about "wild krill oil" (alongside their suggestions that we start breeding docile and oh so domesticated non-wild krill on campus) and regulation in Australia of nutraceuticals.
+Students have noted my irreverent comments - or merely incredulity - about "wild krill oil" (alongside their suggestions that we start breeding docile and oh so domesticated non-wild krill on campus) and regulation in Australia of nutraceuticals.

 The New York Times reports that a study of 30 top-selling fish oil supplements, identifying levels of omega-3 fatty acids, found that six of the products contained levels that were on average 30 percent less than stated on the label.